Cosmian/cosmian_spark_crypto/README.md

 ## Why use policy attributes when encrypting partitions ?

-1. Better security through partitioning: leaking a decryption key only gives access to the partition(s) this key can decrypt.
+1. **Better security** through partitioning: leaking a decryption key only gives access to the partition(s) this key can decrypt.

-2. Encryption is performed using a public key, which can be safely deployed to all encrypting system, as it cannot decrypt data.
+2. Encryption is performed using a public key, which can be safely deployed to all encrypting system, as it cannot decrypt data. **Encrypting systems do not need to be secured**.

-3. The crypto system allows, after encryption, to issue decryption keys for overlapping partitions, facilitating access management to the data.
+3. The crypto system allows, after encryption, to issue decryption user decryption keys for **overlapping partitions**, facilitating access management to the data.

-4. The crypto system allows rotating policy attributes, providing forward secrecy for designated partitions.
+4. The crypto system allows rotating policy attributes, providing **forward secrecy for designated partitions**.

 Consider the following 2 policy axes, `Unit` and `Country` according to which data is partitioned: